|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Think of laffa as the pita's softer, fluffier, pocketless cousin.
 The pliable, slightly chewy Iraqi flatbread enjoys tremendous popularity in Israel as well, where it's used as a sandwich wrap, for scooping up dips like hummus or baba ghanoush, and as an accompaniment to an Israeli breakfast spread (it's perfect for sopping up saucy shakshuka).

-- 1 1/2 teaspoons sea salt (or fine kosher salt)
+1 1/2 teaspoons fine sea salt, or fine kosher salt

 We know making bread can be intimidating, but stick with us and you'll have this delicious pita-like bread made in no time!